jovotech/jovo-framework/docs/routing.md

 * It also matches other `@Handle` conditions like `platforms` and `if`
 * It is an `UNHANDLED` handler ([more on that below](#unhandled-prioritization))

 Let's take another look at our example from above.
-If there is a request with a `YesIntent`, the `LoveHatePizzaComponent.YesNoComponent` is in the `$state` stack, and contains a handler like this:
+If there is a request with a `YesIntent`, the `LoveHatePizzaComponent.YesNoComponent` is in the `state` stack, and contains a handler like this:

 ```typescript
 @Intents([ 'YesIntent' ])